Milstein-type Schemes for Hyperbolic SPDEs: Preliminaries

 In case $\phi(x,s)\equiv \phi(s)$, the conditions on $\phi$ in the proposition above reduce to $\phi\in C^1(\R)$ being Lipschitz continuous.
-Moreover, the affine linearity in the above only follows in the case $Z_1=Z_2=L^2(\calO;\R)$ stated above.
-Changing $Z_1$, Fréchet differentiability no longer implies that $B$ is affine linear.
+Replacing $Z_1$ by a subspace with a stronger norm, Fréchet differentiability no longer implies that $B$ is affine linear.